-As explained in question 2, domain names registered in the name of individuals are by default anonymously registered, for the purposes of personal data protection, in compliance with the requirement of the French data protection authority, CNIL (article 8.4, paragraph 166 of the AFNIC Naming Charter dated 22 March 2016).
+As explained in question 2, domain names registered in the name of individuals are by default anonymously registered, for the purposes of personal data protection, in compliance with the requirement of the French data protection authority, CNIL (article 8.4, paragraphs 166 to 168 of the AFNIC Naming Charter dated 25 May 2018).
 The details of the administrative contact must not be disclosed either.